Gender-affirming surgery

-Gender-affirming surgery (GAS) is a surgical procedure, or series of procedures, that alters a transgender or transsexual person's physical appearance and sexual characteristics to resemble those associated with their identified gender, and alleviate gender dysphoria.
+Gender-affirming surgery (GAS) is a surgical procedure, or series of procedures, that alters a person's physical appearance and sexual characteristics to resemble those associated with their gender identity.
+The phrase is most often associated with transgender health care, though many such treatments are also pursued by cisgender individuals.
 It is also known as sex reassignment surgery (SRS), gender confirmation surgery (GCS), and several other names.

 Professional medical organizations have established Standards of Care, which apply before someone can apply for and receive reassignment surgery, including psychological evaluation, and a period of real-life experience living in the desired gender.

-Feminization surgeries are surgeries that result in anatomy that is typically gendered female, such as vaginoplasty and breast augmentation, whereas masculinization surgeries are those that result in anatomy that is typically gendered male, such as phalloplasty and breast reduction.
+Feminization surgeries are surgeries that result in female-looking anatomy, such as vaginoplasty, vulvoplasty and breast augmentation.
+Masculinization surgeries are those that result in male-looking anatomy, such as phalloplasty and breast reduction.

-In addition to GAS, patients may need to follow a lifelong course of masculinizing or feminizing hormone replacement therapy.
+In addition to gender-affirming surgery, patients may need to follow a lifelong course of masculinizing or feminizing hormone replacement therapy to support the endocrine system.

-Sweden became the first country in the world to allow transgender people to change their legal gender after "reassignment surgery" and provide free "reassignment" treatment in 1972.
+Sweden became the first country in the world to allow transgender people to change their legal gender after "reassignment surgery" and provide free hormone treatment, in 1972.
 Singapore followed soon after in 1973, being the first in Asia.

 Terminology

-Gender-affirming surgery (GAS) is known by numerous other names, including gender-affirmation surgery (GAS), sex reassignment surgery (SRS), gender reassignment surgery (GRS), and gender confirmation surgery (GCS).
+Gender-affirming surgery is known by many other names, including gender-affirmation surgery, sex reassignment surgery, gender reassignment surgery, and gender confirmation surgery.
+It is also sometimes called a sex change, though this term is usually considered offensive.
 Top surgery and bottom surgery refer to surgeries on the chest and genitals respectively.
-It is sometimes called a sex change, though this term is usually considered offensive.

-Some transgender people who desire medical assistance to transition from one sex to another identify as "transsexual".
+Some transgender people who want medical assistance to transition from one sex to another identify as "transsexual".

-Trans women and others assigned male at birth may undergo one or more feminizing procedures which result in anatomy that is typically gendered female.
-These include genital surgeries such as penectomy (removal of the penis), orchiectomy (removal of the testes), vaginoplasty (construction of a vagina), as well as breast augmentation, tracheal shave (reduction of the Adam's apple), facial feminization surgery, and voice feminization surgery among others.
+Trans women and others assigned male at birth may undergo one or more feminizing procedures: genital surgeries such as penectomy (removal of the penis), orchiectomy (removal of the testes), vaginoplasty (construction of a vagina), vulvoplasty (construction of a vulva); as well as breast augmentation, tracheal shave (reduction of the Adam's apple), facial feminization surgery, and voice feminization surgery among others.

-Trans men and others assigned female at birth seeking surgery may undergo one or more masculinizing procedures, which include chest reconstruction, breast reduction, hysterectomy (removal of the uterus), oophorectomy (removal of the ovaries).
+Trans men and others assigned female at birth may undergo one or more masculinizing procedures; such as chest reconstruction, breast reduction, hysterectomy (removal of the uterus), oophorectomy (removal of the ovaries).
 A penis can be constructed through metoidioplasty or phalloplasty, and a scrotum through scrotoplasty.

+As knowledge of non-binary genders expands in the medical community, more surgeons are willing to tailor operations to individual needs.
+Bigenital operations allow individuals to construct a penis or vagina and retain their original organs.
+Gender nullification is the removal of all external genitalia except the urethral opening, typically pursued by people assigned male at birth.

+Gender-affirming surgery can also refer to operations pursued by cisgender people, such as mammaplasty, penile implant, or testicular implants following orchiectomy.

+Gender-affirming surgery is often sensationalized and misrepresented by anti-trans activists through terms such as genital-mutilation surgery.